There was more than one pair of Ruby Slippers in Dorothy's closet?

 The Ruby Slippers are among the most famous pairs of shoes in the world.
 Generations of Americans know them from Dorothy’s journey in the 1939 film The Wizard of Oz, and millions of visitors have seen the pair on display here at the National Museum of American History since their donation in 1979.

 The slippers are a physical representation of the glamour and magic of Hollywood movies, their stunning ruby sequins chosen for maximum brilliance in front of Technicolor cameras.
-Their size—women’s size 5—reminds us of the human scale of even the most monumental entertainment; after all, Judy Garland was only 16 years old when she portrayed Dorothy.
+Their size—women's size 5, although the left shoe is marked "5C" and the right shoe is marked "5BC"—reminds us of the human scale of even the most monumental entertainment; after all, Judy Garland was only 16 years old when she portrayed Dorothy.
 Many viewers of the film cannot help but identify with the plucky, determined heroine, who faces insurmountable challenges while trying to find a way home, learning to rely on friends as well as her own perseverance.

 The Ruby Slippers are icons of American history because they remind us of all this and more.
 We recall cherished memories of viewing the film with friends and family, sometimes at holidays, sometimes at birthdays, or while visiting grandparents who might have recalled seeing The Wizard of Oz in the theater years before.
 Whether you've seen the film recently or not, it's a fair bet that you remember the thrilling moment when the slippers magically appear on Dorothy's feet in Munchkinland, sparkling more vividly than any of the other fantastic scenery in the MGM musical.